openSUSE/news-o-o/_posts/2012-09-12-time-to-start-planning-your-sessions-conference-program-available.markdown

 Saturday night there'll be a good party and the next day musician Sam Aaron will [talk about Zen and how to Live Program music like he did during the party](http://bootstrapping-awesome.org/schedule/#osc-53).
-Later, Libor PechÃ¡Äek will explain the process of getting [software from the community into commercial enterprises](http://bootstrapping-awesome.org/schedule/#osc-18) and at the end of the day Miguel Angel Barajas Watson will show us how [**a computer could win Jeopardy** using SUSE, Power and Hadoop](http://bootstrapping-awesome.org/schedule/#osc-49).
+Later, Libor PecháÍek will explain the process of getting [software from the community into commercial enterprises](http://bootstrapping-awesome.org/schedule/#osc-18) and at the end of the day Miguel Angel Barajas Watson will show us how [**a computer could win Jeopardy** using SUSE, Power and Hadoop](http://bootstrapping-awesome.org/schedule/#osc-49).